jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-4/chapter-1.md

 <!-- In weight, and sometimes in value, they are not inferior to an ordinary Jew's-box.
 Some may sometimes be of some use.
 But all might at be very well spared. -->

-<sup>7</sup> This is not limited to frivolous objects.
+{{< s v="7" >}} This is not limited to frivolous objects.
 It also manifests as <!-- even affects  is often the secret motive of --> the most serious and important pursuits of life.

-<sup>8</sup> The poor man's ambitous son<!-- , whom heaven's anger has imbued with ambition, --> admires the condition of the rich.
+{{< s v="8" >}} The poor man's ambitous son<!-- , whom heaven's anger has imbued with ambition, --> admires the condition of the rich.
 - He finds his father's cottage to be too small.
   - He fancies that he should live with more ease in a palace.
 - He is displeased by walking on foot or by riding on horseback.